TheRealAnonymous008/quartz/content/Marine Corps Martial Arts.md

 * **Eye Gouge** - used to attack the aggressor's eyes to blind them and so that follow up can be executed.
 The hand is thrust into the aggressor's eyes.
 	* Aim for the nose and let the hand slide on the nose to the eye socket.
 * **Elbow Strike** - inflicts damage due to the leverage.
 The striking surface is the elbow area.
-	* **Vertical Elbow Strike**: The target is usually the chin.
+	* **Vertical (Low to High)** -  The target is usually the chin.
 The elbow is driven up using hip-shoulder rotation.
+	* **Vertical ( High To Low)** - used if the aggressor is bent over.
+The target is the back of the neck.
+Body weight provides additional power.
-	* **Forward Horizontal Elbow Strike**: The target is the temple, spine, jaw or face.
+	* **Forward Horizontal** -  The target is the temple, spine, jaw or face.
 The elbow is driven sideways using hip-shoulder rotation.
+	* **Rear Horizontal** - used when being attacked from the rear to stun the aggressor.
+The elbow is driven backwards using hip-shoulder rotation.
+* **Chin Jab** - immediately renders an aggressor unconscious and causes damage to the neck and spine.
+The palm's heel is struck on the aggressor's chin.
+* **Knife Hand Strike** - used when the target area is narrow (for example the exposed flesh is only small).
+It involves using the meaty portion of the hand below the little finger.
+	* It can be executed going outside / forward, inside / reverse, or vertically
+	* The **vertical** knife hand strike involves using the body as additional weight to drive the hand.

 ## Lower Body Strikes
 * Their purpose is to stop an attack or create an opening using the legs and the knees.
+* *Never kick high* as you will be thrown off balance.
+* *Kicks with the rear leg have more power* because they can be rotated back.

 * **Vertical Knee Strike**: used to maximize damage to the aggressor using the top of the knee.
 Aim for the head, sternum or groin.
 	* *Do not use the knee cap* as this is a bone.
 	* Do not interlace your fingers when grabbing the enemy so they cannot break out.
 	* Momentum is driven from both pulling the aggressor down and raising the knee.
+* **Horizontal Knee Strike** - target the inner or outer thigh.
+The knee strikes the aggressor in an oblique motion.

 * **Front Kick** - stops the aggressor's forward momentum by a strike using the toes.
 Aim for the groin, knee, shin, or inner thigh
 	* Shift weight to the non-kicking leg to maintain balance.
 	* Never extend the foot above the waist because it is difficult to maintain power.
 	* You are somewhat open when you perform the kick since you cannot change direction.
 * **Round Kick** - a kick that makes use of the bottom half of the shins.
 Aim for the outer portion of the leg, femur, knee, calf or Achilles tendon.
 	* The round house motion is driven by hip-shoulder rotation.
+* **Side Kick** - executed when the aggressor is on either side.
+Aim for the knee.
+	* Note this requires shifting your weight to maintain balance.

 * **Vertical Stomp** - allows you to remain upright and balanced to deliver multiple blows with either foot on a downed aggressor using the bootheel.
 	* Aim for the head or other extremities and drop your weight, concentrated on the bootheel, on the enemy.
+* **Axe Stomp** - performed when the aggressor is prone and you are standing.
+The blow is using the cutting edge of the heel aimed for the head.
+	* Power comes from raising the leg higher.
+However, this requires more balance.

 # Maneuver
 ## Break Fall